MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/remove-an-unmanaged-layer-for-ribbon.md

 1.Click Publish All Customizations.

 **Removing all unmanaged ribbon customizations**
-To remove all unmanaged ribbon customizations, for either a specific entity or application ribbon, follow the steps above and replace the <RibbonDiffXml> in the solution customizations.xml with the following default empty XML declaration:
+To remove all unmanaged ribbon customizations, for either a specific entity or application ribbon, follow the steps above and replace the '<RibbonDiffXml>' in the solution customizations.xml with the following default empty XML declaration:

-"<RibbonDiffXml>
+'<RibbonDiffXml>
   <CustomActions />
   <Templates>
     <RibbonTemplates Id="Mscrm.Templates"></RibbonTemplates>